MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 ## Deployment TODO
 - Check TODO Tree for comments to self.
 - Need to open MongoDB, Google Developers COnsole, Authentication, etc, to all IPs, not just my local IP.
+- How to compile TS to JS for server?
 - Set the GOOGLE_APPLICATION_CREDENTIALS environment variable for the backend firebase-admin API key.
 Don't use the key stored in the codebase.
 - API key for backend requests.
 - Deploy backend to AWS EC2 or Kubernetes (need Docker for Kubernetes).